SlimeTraditionalTranslation/Slimefun-Main-Wiki/pages/Book-Binder.md

----
-title: "Book-Binder"
-description: ""
-lead: ""
-date: 2021-12-27T00:00:00+08:00
-lastmod: 2021-12-27T00:00:00+08:00
-draft: false
-images: []
-menu:
-  docs:
-    parent: "tbd"
-weight: 999
-toc: false
----

-The Book Binder is an [Electric Machine](/docs/slimefun/electric-machines) which can be used to combine different books together (much like an anvil would).
+The Book Binder is an [Electric Machine](https://github.com/Slimefun/Slimefun4/wiki/Electric-Machines) which can be used to combine different books together (much like an anvil would).

 ## Book Binder Tiers
 The Book Binder currently only has one tier.
 The duration of the action depends on how many enchants and what level they are.

 **Power Usage:** 16 J/s

 ## Book Binder Settings
 By default, you cannot use this machine to get books above the vanilla limit.
 However for server owners it is possible to adjust this and either add a custom limit, or no limit at all.